shahank42/chad-next/README.md

 # Chad-Next

-Chad-Next aims to be the most comprehensive Next.js starter kit available.
+Chad-Next aims to be the most sigma Next.js starter kit available.

 Be a chad and kickstart your next SaaS project with a powerful and modern tech stack.